 The Resuscitation Council reviews evidence regularly, and updates and publishes best-practice guidelines every 5 years.
 The latest update was published in 2015.

 The Chain of Survival

 The Resuscitation Council developed a four-step process known as the chain of survival.
 It describes the key elements which should be followed to increase the chances of the casualty surviving.
 Those steps are:

 Early recognition & call for help

-CPR should be started as soon as the signs are recognised, and medical help has been called.
+Start CPR as soon as you've recognised the signs of cardiac arrest, and you've called for medical help.
 This artificially operates the heart of the casualty, forcing blood around their body.
 If started rapidly it can extend the time that a casualty can survive while awaiting a defib or professional medical help.

 Great Post-Resuscitation Care

 The quality of care that follows resuscitation will go a long way to determine the longer-term health of a cardiac arrest survivor.